Revisiting Variations in Topological Transitivity

 \textbf{What can we say about this concept for some flow $(X,T)$? }

 Now $T^{-1}(x) = \{y \in X : t(y) = x \ \textrm{for some} \ t \in T \}$ is the same as $Tx$.
-And so the concept that every backward orbit be dense is same as the concept that every orbit is dense which is the same as minimality.
+And so the concept that every backward orbit is dense is same as the concept that every orbit is dense which is the same as minimality.
 So thinking about this concept for group actions gives nothing new.
 It just means minimality.
-This is also observed in \cite{aan} - for cascades strongly transitive is equivalent to minimality, and is a distinct property only for semi-cascades.
+This is also observed in \cite{aan} - for cascades strongly transitive is equivalent to being minimal, and is a distinct property only for semicascades.

 \textbf{So do we get anything new if we look into semigroup actions?}

 Let $S$ be a semigroup and consider the semiflow $(X,S)$.
 Define $S^{-}(x) = \{y \in X : s(y) = x \ \textrm{for some} \ s \in S \}$.